Spiritual Care at MedStar Washington Hospital Center | MedStar Health

 About Spiritual Care

-MedStar Washington Hospital Center was formed from the merger of three historic Washington, D.C., hospitals, General Dispensary and Emergency Hospital (founded May 7, 1871); Garfield Memorial Hospital (founded May 18, 1882) and Episcopal Eye, Ear and Throat Hospital (founded Jan.
+MedStar Washington Hospital Center was formed from the merger of three historic Washington, D.C., hospitals, General Dispensary and Emergency Hospital (founded May 7, 1871); Garfield Memorial Hospital (founded May 18, 1882) and Episcopal Eye, Ear, and Throat Hospital (founded Jan.
 18, 1897).
 The Hospital Center celebrated its 59th anniversary on March 10, 2017.

 A not-for-profit, 912-bed major teaching and research hospital based in Northwest Washington, D.C., MedStar Washington Hospital Center is the largest private hospital in the nation's capital, and among the 100 largest hospitals in the United States.

-The Hospital Center is home to the MedStar Heart & Vascular Institute, a national leader in the research, diagnosis and treatment of cardiovascular disease.
+The Hospital Center is home to the MedStar Heart & Vascular Institute, a national leader in the research, diagnosis, and treatment of cardiovascular disease.
 It operates the Washington Region's first Joint Commission-certified Comprehensive Stroke Center in the District and provides the latest in cancer treatment and therapies at Washington Cancer Institute.
-The Hospital Center is also home to the region's only adult Burn Center and to MedSTAR, a nationally-verified level I trauma center with a state-of-the-art fleet of helicopters and ambulances.
+The Hospital Center is also home to the region's only adult Burn Center and to MedStar, a nationally verified level I trauma center with a state-of-the-art fleet of helicopters and ambulances.

 At the founding of the Hospital Center, pastoral care was part of the standards of care.
 Clinical Pastoral Education (CPE) was initially accredited at the hospital in April 1977.
-Currently, the Department of Spiritual Care, provides spring, summer, fall and extended units of CPE; a 12 month, three units, residency; and Certified Educator Candidate training.
+Currently, the Department of Spiritual Care provides spring, summer, fall and extended units of CPE; a 12 month, three units, residency; and Certified Educator Candidate training.

 The department also utilizes a cadre of former CPE students as contract on-call chaplains.
-Spiritual Care also has a number of volunteer-designated pastoral caregivers/chaplains, who are called upon to visit persons from their specific faith group, for example, an Episcopal priest, Jehovah’s Witness, etc. In addition, the department provides administrative/budget oversight for a contract chaplain designated for the hospital’s two mental health units.
+Spiritual Care also has a number of volunteer-designated pastoral caregivers/chaplains, who are called upon to visit persons from their specific faith/spiritual group, for example, an Episcopal priest, Jehovah’s Witness, etc. In addition, the department provides administrative/budget oversight for a contract chaplain designated for the hospital’s two mental health units.

-Pastoral Care Services
+Spiritual Care Services

-• Community Interfaith services are held daily at 9:00 a.m. and Sundays at 10:00 a.m.
+• Community Centering Moment (CCM) Interfaith Reflections are held daily at 9:00 a.m. on Mondays, Wednesdays, and Fridays.

 • Catholic Mass is held on Sunday through Friday at noon and on Saturday at 7:30 p.m.

-• The Muslim Jumah prayer service is held weekly
+• The Muslim Jumah prayer service is held weekly on Friday afternoons at 1:30 p.m.

-Pastoral Care Team
+Spiritual Care Team

-• Emmanuel Saidi, PhD, BCC, ACPE Certified Educator, Director, Spiritual Care, 202-877-3335
+Emmanuel Saidi, PhD, BCC, ACPE Certified Educator

-• Teklu Gudeto, Administrative Staff Chaplain, 202-877-2045
+Teklu Gudeto, Administrative Staff Chaplain

 • Jacques Bateko, Staff Chaplain 202-877-2707

 • Fr.
-Denis Mandamuna, Staff/Catholic Chaplain 202-877-6619
+Patrick Morrison, Staff/Catholic Chaplain 202-877-6619

-• Sr. Daria Moon, Catholic Chaplain 202-877-6691
+• Sr. Daria Moon, Staff/Catholic Chaplain 202-877-6691

 Contact us

-Department Phone Numbers:
+Department Phone Number:

 202-877-2045